 We recommend a sniff test.
 If you are seriously thinking about a Smart Electric Drive, then take it for a brief test run on the highway alongside 18-wheelers to see if you feel safe in the pint-sized car.

 Where the second-generation Smart ED was available only under an expensive lease, the third-generation version is now available under much better terms.
 Its base MSRP of $25,000 makes it one of the most affordable electric car on the US market.
+(Destination fees add $750 to the sticker.)
 The cabriolet version, the only EV with a convertible top, has a $28,000 MSRP.
 If you prefer leasing, that starts at $139 a month—with $2,433 due at signing.

 Even at the lower price, the Smart ForTwo ED isn’t actually all that competitive when it comes to lease pricing.
 There are EV owners who have signed lease deals on the Mitsubishi i-MiEV and Ford Focus EV for about the same price.
 The much more capable Nissan LEAF isn’t that much more.

 One more thing to consider: A so-called “Battery Assurance Plus” option is available when you buy or lease the Smart Electric Drive.
-If worry about whether your car’s battery pack will become an expensive boat anchor has kept you from taking the plunge into our electric future, this is the option for you.
+If worries about your car’s battery pack becoming an expensive boat anchor has kept you from taking the plunge into the electric future, this is the option for you.